barakplasma/sad-bastard-cookbook/content/13_Pasta_in_a_Rice_Cooker.md

++++
-## Pasta in a Rice Cooker }
+title = "Pasta in a Rice Cooker"
++++

 **Core Ingredients**
-< Pasta
+- Pasta

-< Water
+- Water

-< Sauce
+- Sauce

 **Preparation**
-< Add equal parts pasta and water to the rice cooker.
+- Add equal parts pasta and water to the rice cooker.
 Maybe a cup of each.

-< Push down on the start lever, then lie back in bed.
+- Push down on the start lever, then lie back in bed.

-< When the rice cooker pops to show it is done, dump in some pasta sauce.
+- When the rice cooker pops to show it is done, dump in some pasta sauce.

-< Pick up the rice cooker bowl with a towel, and eat right out of it.
+- Pick up the rice cooker bowl with a towel, and eat right out of it.

 **Variations**
-< Add some shredded cheese if that’s your style.
+- Add some shredded cheese if that’s your style.